Meet the team

 .jpg)

 Linda has been involved with Women Working Worldwide since 1989 and is a researcher and educator.
 She has worked on gender and development issues in Africa, Asia and Latin America as a trainer, researcher and project manager.
-Linda has a range of publications from academic articles to worker training manuals on gender and most recently on co-operatives and is currently an associate trainer for the ETI.

 Jane Blacklock